Our wider community

 All members of the PTA volunteer their time to attend meetings and organise events and we are always looking for extra help and new ideas.
 If you would like to become involved in PTA activities, we would love to hear from you no matter how big or small a contribution you are able to make.
 See the PTA page for more information on who we are, what we do and how you can help!

 The school has always been at the centre of the local community.
 We strive to promote in our children a spirit of working and learning together and this is symbolised in our school logo.
-The seven leaves of the oak tree represent the school’s six golden rules and the link with the church whilst the three acorns reflect the partnership between the school, parents and child as well as the Holy Trinity.
+The seven leaves of the oak tree represent the school’s six golden rules and the link with the church while the three acorns reflect the partnership between the school, parents and child as well as the Holy Trinity.

 Wrap around care